ben-marino/sociallyfed-ai-workflow/docs/PROMPTS_REFERENCE.md

 4. **Iterate**: Refine prompts based on results
 5. **Document Success**: Keep prompts that work well for reuse

-As you develop your own projects using this workflow, build your own prompt library.
+Build your prompt library as you develop your projects using this workflow.
 What works best can vary by project, team, and AI model version.

 ---